FIWARE/tutorials.Entity-Relationships/README.md

 # Understanding Entities and Relationships

-Within the FIWARE platform, an entity represents the state of a physical or conceptural object which exists in the real world.
+Within the FIWARE platform, the context of an entity represents the state of a physical or conceptural object which exists in the real world.

 ## Entities within a stock management system